s0uravk/credit-risk-classification/README.md

 Here's the summary of the analysis and recommendation of the better model to use.

 * Both of the models have a high accuracy score.
 Whereas, for the second model precision score is slightly less compared to the first model.
 The second model performs the best as it has a higher recall score for predicting high-risk loans compared to model 1.
 * Yes, the performance depends on the problem we are trying to solve as model 2 decreases the numbers of False positives meaning that the loans that were predicted as healthy but in actuality, were high-risk.
 And we would like to avoid those circumstances as much as possible.
-Predicting high-risk loan(1) is more important.
+Predicting high-risk loan(1) correctly is more important.